 So, my advice – agree a reverse vesting schedule and/or milestones for the initial equity allocation to the founding team, make sure there is a robust compulsory share transfer mechanism in place (through the Articles or otherwise), get director loans documented and IP assignment in place, to avoid confusion and disputes.

 Take a risk-weighted approach

-For example, I have advised founders to hold off spending valuable cashflow on getting the state of the art shareholder agreement in place when they commissioned me to do so because based on their then configuration, a well-structured founders agreement is sufficient (with the reverse vesting mentioned above), and when the next round of investors come in, they may well have their specific requirements and the shareholder agreement may have to change in any case.
+For example, I have advised founders to hold off spending valuable cashflow on getting a state of the art shareholder agreement in place when they commissioned me to do so because based on their configuration, a well-structured founders agreement is sufficient (with the reverse vesting mentioned above), and when the next round of investors come in, they may well have their specific requirements and the shareholder agreement may have to change in any case.

 On the other hand, corporate structure may be something worthy of early consideration especially when you have an international operation and are looking at strategic investors from overseas.
 One should always have an overall view on where your shareholders, core management team and development team are likely to be; where your revenue and cost centres are.
-For example, if you have the majority of your development team (and CTO) in Mumbai or Belfast, the sales and product team in the UK and senior management in the UK (other than the CTO), it’s useful to work through where the HoldCo should be and where all the IP should sit – that’s the entity the investors would want to put money in – so you have the optimal (simplest, most cost and also tax efficient) structure from the start, or as reasonably close as you can.
+For example, if you have the majority of your development team (and CTO) in Mumbai or Belfast, the sales and product team in the UK and senior management in the UK (other than the CTO), it’s useful to work through where the HoldCo should be and where all the IP should sit – that’s the entity the investors would want to put money in – so you have the optimal (simplest – but most cost and tax efficient) structure from the start, or as reasonably close as you can.